martenc/PEAN-Starter/README.md

 # PEAN Starter (node, express, angular, parse)

-This is a repo for a starter appliation for a PEAN Stack application.
-Just download and install and you have a good foundation for building application.
+This is a starter appliation built on the PEAN Stack (which now exists).
+Follow the steps below and you'll have a decent foundation for building your application.

 ## Installation
 1. Download the repository